A pregnancy test may let you know if you are pregnant.

 - You tested too soon.

-- Your urine is too diluted because you consumed large amounts of fluid right before the test.
+- Your urine is too diluted because you drank large amounts of fluids right before the test.

 - You are taking certain medications, such as diuretics or antihistamines.